SephulaWaHacker/node/task2:node_form/README.md

 # Task2 : Request handling (basic routing, post, form, middleware)

-It's a web app which takes a user's form input and displays it on screen as a Json object.
+> retrieves a user's input from the the client, manipulates it on the server and returns it as a Json object on the user's screen.
+It's build using express framework.

 ### Instructions